The Bright Light Social Hour: Space Is Still the Place (2015–2018)

 On November 13, 2015, shortly before taking the stage at Lincoln Hall (Chicago), the band heard news of the November 2015 Paris attacks and scrambled to have their performance recorded.
 Soon after, the digital album, Live at Lincoln Hall, was available for download from the band's Bandcamp page in exchange for any donation to the French Red Cross.

-In March 2016, TBLSH released a cover of The Beach Boys' "All I Wanna Do", which was featured on the ALL ATX All Along the Moontower compilation.
+In March 2016, TBLSH released a cover of The Beach Boys' "All I Wanna Do", which was featured on the All Along the Moontower: Austin Gets Psychedelic compilation.

 On November 4, 2016, TBLSH and Israel Nash released the three-song collaborative EP Neighbors.
 The EP was recorded between the two bands' studios near Austin, and was released digitally and as a limited edition 7" vinyl record.

 In January 2017, TBLSH were hired by executive producer Bryan Cranston to compose the theme for the Amazon Video series Sneaky Pete, entitled "Harder Out Here".

 On January 20, Donald Trump's Inauguration Day, TBLSH released the Jim Eno-produced single, "Tear Down That Wall," described by the Austin-American Statesman as "a searing ode to unity."
 The accompanying video features Austin musicians as well as Cuban youth smiling and waving middle fingers.

 On September 28, 2018 TBLSH released Missing Something, a five-song EP produced by the band and mixed by Spoon's Jim Eno, via Modern Outsider.
 The Austin Chronicle premiered an O'Brien-directed music video for the song "Trip With Lola."
 Another O'Brien-directed video featuring frogs leaping from breasts in slow motion followed for "Missing Something", winning Best Music Video at the Top Indie Film Awards and earning official selection at the Austin Music Video Festival, Berlin Music Video Awards and Erotic & Bizarre Art Film Festival in Alicante, Spain.